What is B2B customer segmentation?

 B2B customer segmentation organizes companies and contacts into groups based on shared characteristics like industry, company size, technology stack, and buying behavior.
-Revenue teams use these segments to prioritize high-fit accounts, personalize outreach, and allocate resources to prospects most likely to convert.
-The result: higher win rates, faster deal velocity, and better resource efficiency across your go-to-market motion.
+Unlike market segmentation, which maps the total addressable market into broad categories of potential buyers, customer segmentation focuses on existing and target accounts within that market to drive targeted retention, upsell, and acquisition strategies.
+Revenue teams use data-driven customer segmentation to prioritize high-fit accounts, personalize outreach, and allocate resources to prospects most likely to convert.
+The result is higher win rates, faster deal velocity, and better resource efficiency across your go-to-market motion.

 For instance, types of customer segmentation in B2B marketing might include: